-- 1. New Construction or Replacement Specify durable windows/door - a.
-Frames Aluminum, vinyl-clad and wood (historic buildings only), thermally broken with a minimum thickness of frame wall 3mm, .12" or 1/8".
+1. New Construction or Replacement Specify durable windows/door

+- a.
+Frames Aluminum, vinyl-clad and wood (historic buildings only), thermally broken with a minimum thickness of frame wall - 3mm, .12" or 1/8".
 If the building is located in a historic district or is listed on the National Register, the appropriate authority shall approve the type of window used. - b.
 Quality vinyl windows are appropriate for one-to-three story buildings.
 Buildings with four or more stories shall utilize commercial grade aluminum or fiberglass windows that are properly engineered for the structure. - c.
 Guarantee minimum 20 years on frames, 10 years on glass, and 2 years on parts. - d.
 Screens Windows shall be equipped with operable 1⁄2 screens. - e.
-Windows installed in buildings of four stories or more must have a minimum of one window tested by an independent agency to ensure proper performance. - f.
-Windows shall be double hung type with tilt-in function for easy cleaning, where possible. - g.
+Windows installed in buildings of four stories or more must have a minimum of one window type tested by an independent agency to ensure proper performance. - f.
+Windows shall be double hung type with tilt-in function for easy cleaning, where possible.
+Casement and awning windows are acceptable on projects that achieve RNC Tier II or better. - g.
 Existing Structures Structures having existing acceptable windows may be allowed to maintain same when storm and screen windows are installed.
 These situations will be reviewed on a case-by-case basis. - h.
 Install pan flashings on all windows and exterior doors.
-Windows, doors and corner board locations, mechanical and plumbing penetrations must have VYCOR brand or

-- equal, self-adhered flashing installed to all perimeters and sills for protection against air, water and moisture. - i.
+Windows, doors and corner board locations, mechanical and plumbing penetrations must have VYCOR brand or equal, self-adhered flashing installed to all perimeters and sills for protection against air, water and moisture. - i.
 Use operable windows and mechanical ventilation for ample fresh air.
 All windows must have locking hardware.
 All bedrooms must have windows, which comply with current Rhode Island State Building Code egress requirements.
-Slider windows must have one operable sash if code will allow (maintenance issue). - j.
-Window Guards must be installed in all windows lower than 18" from the finish floor to prevent falling.
+Slider windows must have one operable sash if code will allow (maintenance issue). - Window Guards must be installed in all windows lower than 18" from the finish floor to prevent falling.